A Capital City! /

 All funds and plans purchased for use in the Capital Dining program are for the personal use of the account owner and are non-transferrable.
 Unused meal plans expire at the end of each semester.
 Cap Bucks associated with meal plans and those purchased above and beyond those associated with meal plans, will carry over from the Fall to the Spring Semester, expiring at last day of spring term.

 All meal plan and student Cap Bucks purchases are non-refundable.
 All purchases are considered final.
-Exceptions will be made for processing errors.
-All refunds for processing errors will be refunded to the credit card used for the purchase.
-Contact Aramark for processing error issues.

 For students who withdraw from the University, meal plans will be refunded on a pro-rated basis as determined by the Office of Residential and Commuter Life and in accordance with the University’s policies.